emsesp/EMS-ESP32/README.md

 --- | --- |
 0x06 | time on thermostat Y,M,H,D,M,S,wd

-Refer to the code in ``ems.cpp`` for further explanation on how to parse these message types and also reference the EMS Wiki.
+Refer to the code in `ems.cpp` for further explanation on how to parse these message types and also reference the EMS Wiki.

 ### 3. EMS Sending

 Telegram packets can only be sent after the Boiler sends a poll to the sending device.
 The response can be a read command to request data or a write command to send data.
-At the end of the transmission a poll response is sent from the client (e.g. ``<ID> <BRK>``) to say we're all done and free up the bus for other clients.
+At the end of the transmission a poll response is sent from the client (`<ID> <BRK>`) to say we're all done and free up the bus for other clients.

-When doing a request to read data the ``[src]`` is our device (0x0B) and the ``[dest]`` has it's 7-bit set.
-Say we were requesting data from the thermostat we would use ``[dest] = 0x97`` since RC20 has an ID of 0x17.
+When doing a request to read data the `[src]` is our device (0x0B) and the `[dest]` has it's 7-bit set.
+Say we were requesting data from the thermostat we would use `[dest] = 0x97` since RC20 has an ID of 0x17.

-When doing a write request, the 7th bit is masked in the ``[dest]``.
-After this write request the destination device will send either a single byte 0x01 for success or 0x04 for fail back.
+When doing a write request, the 7th bit is masked in the `[dest]`.
+After this write request the destination device will send either a single byte 0x01 for success or 0x04 for fail.

 Every telegram sent is echo'd back to Rx.

  ## The Code

  *Disclaimer*: This code here is really for reference only, I don't expect anyone to use as is since it's highly tailored to my environment and my needs.
 Most of the code however is self explanatory with comments here and there.
-If you wish to make some changes start with the ``defines`` and ``const`` sections at the top of ``boiler.ino``.
+If you wish to make some changes start with the `defines` and `const` sections at the top of `boiler.ino`.

- The code is built on the Arduino framework as opposed to the ESP-IDF.
+ The code is built on the Arduino framework and is dependent on these external libraries:

- These external libraries are used:
  * Time http://playground.arduino.cc/code/time
  * PubSubClient http://pubsubclient.knolleary.net
  * ArduinoJson https://github.com/bblanchon/ArduinoJson
  * Ticker https://github.com/sstaub/Ticker

  `src\emsuart.cpp` handles the low level UART read and write logic.
 You shouldn't need to touch this.
 All receive commands from the EMS bus are handled asynchronously using a circular buffer via an interrupt.
 A separate function processes the buffer and extracts the telegrams.
-Since we don't send many Write commands this is done sequentially.
+Since we don't send too many write commands this is done sequentially.
 I couldn't use the standard Arduino Serial implementation because of the 11-bit break signal causes a frame-error which gets ignored.

  `src\ems.cpp` is the logic to read the EMS packets (telegrams), validates them and process them based on the type.